 You cannot undo this action.

-You can also invoke the Permanent delete API endpoint to programmatically delete a cluster.
+You can also invoke the Clusters API endpoint to delete a cluster programmatically.

 If you restart a terminated cluster, the Spark UI displays information for the restarted cluster, not the historical information for the terminated cluster.